District VI Juvenile Detention Wellness Policy

-We currently have and will continue to educate our residents with an ongoing nutritional education program, which includes posters; documents and any other literature that we feel will be of assistance to them in understanding the importance of eating healthy in all aspects of their lives.
+It is our policy to promote and ensure healthy lifestyles for our youth by implementing a nutrition education program which includes: posters and/or documents and any other literature that we feel will be of assistance to them in understanding the importance of eating healthy in all aspects of their lives.

-Our detention facility will continue to serve meals that have been approved by the National School Lunch program for our breakfasts and lunch meals only.
-These meals are prepared for us by the Bannock County Jail.
+Our detention facility will continue to serve breakfast & lunches that have been approved by the National School Lunch program.
+These meals (as well as dinner) are prepared for us by the kitchen staff at the Bannock County Jail.

-Any violations of this policy will be documented in an Incident Report that will be submitted to the Director or the Office Coordinator.
+Any violations of this policy will be documented in an Incident Report that will be submitted to the Director and/or the Management Assistant.

 An assessment of this policy will take place at least once every three years to make sure we are in staying in compliance.
 The position responsible for managing the triennial assessment will be the Management Assistant.